scepter7/streamer/README.md

 ===============
 H.264 RTSP to WebRTC server based on a fork of [WebRTC-streamer](https://github.com/mpromonet/webrtc-streamer) with goal of RTSP H.264 from IP camera to webrtc.

+This fork attempts to remove hardware video capture.
+It is only for RTSP/IP camera video.
+The HTML samples are not current-- the

 TODO: If flagged, send h.264 direct to client browser if flag is set.
 Otherwise do default method of decode/encode.

 In progress!